dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TRAIN.md

 ## For a single instrument class

 If your dataset includes instruments and you have 1 class that you want to detect, the rest being background, here's how you should proceed.
-If your dataset contains several classes, please refer to [multiple classes part](#for-multiple-classes)
+If your dataset contains several classes, please refer to [multiple classes part](#for-multiple-classes).

 1. Prepare the dataset

-    Data must be in COCO format, you can export directly in COCO format from roboflow or CVAT.
+    Data must be in COCO format and annotated with bouding boxes, you can export directly in COCO format from roboflow or CVAT.

      I recommend choosing a 512x512 image format.